 Within one calendar year of successfully completing the oral portion of the General Exam, you need to submit a dissertation proposal for Supervisory Committee approval.
 The purpose of the dissertation proposal is to provide you with constructive criticism from the entire Supervisory Committee prior to the execution of dissertation work.
-The written dissertation proposal should be approved unanimously by the Supervisory Committee members; approval will be indicated by submitting a copy of the proposal cover page, signed by each member of the committee (see a proposal cover page template) to the Office of Student Services.
+The written dissertation proposal should be approved unanimously by the Supervisory Committee members; approval will be indicated by submitting a Dissertation Proposal Form, signed by each member of the committee, to the Office of Student Services.
 Approval of the proposal does not guarantee that the Supervisory Committee will approve the dissertation at the Final Oral Exam, but it does guarantee that the committee may not later disapprove the dissertation on the grounds that the research was poorly conceived.
 The approved proposal becomes the working paper for conducting dissertation research.

 Once the proposal receives Supervisory Committee approval, you need to submit an application for review and approval by the Human Subjects Division.
 On its website, the College of Education has summarized some of the most important aspects of the Human Subjects Review Process.
 You should also the consult the website of the UW’s Human Subjects Division.